 – Matt Mullenweg

 Ok, I know what you’re thinking… What does this have to do with responsive web design?
 Well, I think it is important for every designer to know and understand design trends and how they can shift overnight.

 The most recent example of this is the release of ios7.
 Instantly shifting from skeuomorphism to flat design and bright gradients.

 But why was the shift so drastic and widespread?

 The Power of Visual Design Influence – Design Programming

-Because Apple had the ability to send a push notification to millions of people to update their phone.
+Because Apple had the ability to send a push notification to millions of people to update their phones.
 Within days people’s visual frame of reference changed.
-At first some resisted the change but overtime it became familiar and appealing.
+At first, some resisted the change but over time it became familiar and appealing.
 Visuals are now judged through a whole new frame of reference.

 Below are some major influencers

 - Websites (Google, Facebook, Amazon, etc.)

 - Media (music artwork, books, movies, magazines, etc.)